AndrewKeYanzhe/andrewkeyanzhe.github.io/_posts/2025-06-08-ScreenCaptureKit_docs.md

 #### Option 2: `captureHDRStreamLocalDisplay`
 - Tonemapping is applied by ScreenCaptureKit.
 - On a MacBook Air with an EDR ratio of 2.0 (200 nits), the recording is tone-mapped to 200 nits.
+  - Within an HDR recording, SDR white (255) appears as 238 (PQ HDR PNG screenshot displayed in Lightroom and checked with digital colour meter)

 ---